 It’s that time of year again when people all across Canada are buying toys, school supplies and hygiene items, and packing them in shoeboxes to be part of Samaritan's Purse’s annual Operation Christmas Child ministry to struggling children in the developing world.

-Every year, as Canadians are doing their shopping and packing, some of them inevitably have some very valid questions about how Operation Christmas Child functions.
-Here are some typical concerns.
+Every year, as Canadians are doing their shopping and packing, some of them are curious about what Operation Christmas Child is and how it functions.
+Here are some typical questions:

-2) Do some of the shoeboxes Canadians pack contain inappropriate items-like GI Joe dolls for children who may have been traumatized by war, or mitts and toques for children living in hot tropical climates?
+7. Do some of the shoeboxes Canadians pack contain inappropriate items like GI Joe dolls for children who may have been traumatized by war, or mitts and toques for children living in hot tropical climates?

-Yes, there are instances where Canadians have included toy guns, war toys, and other inappropriate items.
+Yes, occasionally inappropriate items such as toy guns and war toys have been included.
 That’s why each box undergoes a thorough inspection at our processing centers in Ontario and Alberta before it arrives in an excited child’s hands.
-The inspection is also designed to eliminate any used or broken items, plus anything that might break or freeze in transit, plus no candy or food.
+Inappropriate items are removed and donated to local charities.
+The inspection is also designed to eliminate any used or broken items, plus anything that might break, melt or freeze in transit, plus no candy or food.
+These items are also donated to local charities.
 At the same time, we do everything we can to uphold “the integrity of the box” meaning we don’t mix and match items between boxes.
 We do all we can to leave each box as its donor packed it.

 It’s true that Canadians often pack mitts, toques, sweaters, jackets, socks, and other clothing into the shoeboxes they donate.
 And although many of those boxes go to seemingly warm countries in Latin America and West Africa, almost all of those countries experience cooler periods during the year when warm clothing is very welcome.
 Those periods may not seem very cool to us, but they are to the local children and their families!
 For example, even when it is 30 degrees Celsius, parents and children in Liberia will put on gloves and coats to keep warm while riding their motorcycles.